-There are currently 66 names in this directory beginning with the letter B.
+There are 66 names in this directory beginning with the letter B.

 Installed such that the connectors mounting flange is positioned behind the connector mounting surface when viewed from the mating face or front side of the connector.